jennabelle/design-system-poc/README.md

 npm install
 ```

-## Run Storybook
+## How To Run Storybook

-Storybook is a playground to individually test your universal UI component.
+We use Storybook as a playground to build individual UI components, before publishing it to the `packages` folder.

-* Your .storybook/ directory contains your Storybook configuration.
-* Your stories/ directory is where your global Storybook stories live.

-To run Storybook:
+In root of project, run Storybook:

 `npm run storybook`

-Then go to:
+Then go here, to view all stories:

 `http://localhost:6006/`

+* Your `.storybook/ directory` contains your Storybook configuration.
+* Your `stories/ directory` is where your global Storybook stories live.

+## How To Publish a New Universal UI Component

-To create a new package within monorepo, go inside the `packages` folder:
+Create a new package within the monorepo, go inside the `packages` folder:

 ```
 npx create-react-app [name of package]